alphagov/govuk-rfcs/rfc-124-deploying-banners.md

 ### Cookies banner
 The information for the [cookie banner is in the shared components library](https://components.publishing.service.gov.uk/component-guide/cookie_banner).
 To update the information consistently across the public-facing applications in GOV.UK, a new pull request in the components library must be created with the changes, merged to master then publish a new release of the components library.
 All the public-facing applications need to be updated to use the latest version of the components library.
 This update must be deployed across all environments for each application.

+### Survey banner
+The information for the survey banner is [hardcoded in a script in static](https://github.com/alphagov/static/blob/master/app/assets/javascripts/surveys.js).
+To update the information consistently across the public-facing applications in GOV.UK a new pull request must be created with the changes, merged to master, then deployed across all environments.
+Surveys are currently only available to users with JavaScript enabled and the markup is rendered using [an in-house templating mechanism](https://github.com/alphagov/static/blob/master/app/assets/javascripts/surveys.js#L101-L109).
+Although it is possible to run multiple surveys simultaneously, we currently only have the main user satisfaction survey enabled, which is visible to 1 in 6 visitors.

 ![The current mechanism for deploying banners on GOV.UK](https://docs.google.com/drawings/d/e/2PACX-1vS-vz5bPpGAOhATHYH6hqY5BSR_T-JPSJkuGeneuZKe6Ae8Z4vShcPw-5Im9_OESK1zapFUZX4gNoX4/pub?w=1504&amp;h=909)

 The current mechanism for deploying banners on GOV.UK – [view source](https://docs.google.com/drawings/d/1XgSskX5Ufb6BU_PiaIvAHsj7bTARMMgmWlkfOf3f_uA/edit)